fleetdm/fleet/handbook/community.md

 - Thanks the contributor for their effort and explain why the changes won't be merged.
 - Close the PR.

+## Updating Docs and FAQ

+When someone asks a question in a public channel, it's pretty safe to assume that they aren't the only person that's ever had the same question.
+In order to make sure the documentation is as useful as possible, the Community team gathers questions and uses them to make a weekly documentation update.

+As a general goal, every question should be answered with a link to the Docs and/or result in an update to the Docs.

+### Tracking

+When responding to a question or issue in the #fleet channel of the osquery Slack workspace, push the thread to Zapier using the `TODO: Update docs` Zap.
+This will add information about the thread to the [Slack Questions Spreadsheet](https://docs.google.com/spreadsheets/d/15AgmjlnV4oRW5m94N5q7DjeBBix8MANV9XLWRktMDGE/edit#gid=336721544).
+In the `Notes` field, you can include any information that you think will be helpful when making weekly doc updates.
+That may be something like:

+- Proposed change to the documentation.
+- Documentation link that was sent as a response.
+- Link to associated thread in `#help-oncall`.

+### Making the updates

+Every week, the Community Engagement DRI will:

+- Create a new `Weekly Doc Update` issue on Monday and add it to the [Community board](https://github.com/orgs/fleetdm/projects/36).
+- Review the Slack Questions Spreadsheet and ensure that any necessary updates to the documentation are made.
+    - Update the spreadsheet to indicate what action was taken (Doc Change, FAQ added or None) and add notes.
+- Set up a single PR to update the Docs.
+    - In the notes, include a list of changes made as well as a link to the related thread.
+- Bring any questions to DevRel Office Hours (time TBD).
+- Submit PR by end of day on Thursday.
+- Once the PR is approved, share in #fleet channel of Osquery Slack Workspace and thank the community for being involved and asking questions.

 ## Fleet swag

 We want to recognize and congratulate community members for their contributions to Fleet.
 Nominating a contributor for Fleet swag is a great way to show our appreciation.